 It is situated east of the town of Vryheid in KwaZulu Natals’ Zululand Biodiversity Economy Node, within the Umkhanyakude District Municipality, adjacent to the recently established Babanango Reserve and is 3.5 hours drive from Durban, and 5 hours from Gauteng.

-The Loziba Wildlife Reserve will ultimately consist of up to 47 farms, owned by private individuals, community trusts, companies, and private trusts, and will be approximately 30 000 ha in extent.
+The Loziba Wildlife Reserve will ultimately consist of up to 47 title farms, owned by private individuals, community trusts, companies, and private trusts, and will be approximately 30 000- 40 000 ha in extent.

 Ecologically, the landscape is diverse, and a perfect habitat for the Endangered Black Rhino.
-Already the core Loziba Wildlife Reserve farms and neighbours boast a herd of 34 elephant, as well as other iconic species such as giraffe, wildebeest, hyena, kudu, nyala, leopard and lion.
+Already the core Loziba Wildlife Reserve farms and neighbours boast a herd of 40 plus elephants, as well as other iconic species such as giraffe, wildebeest, hyena, kudu, nyala, leopard and lion.
 Populations of plains game and kudu in particular are plentiful despite the recent drought.

-There are a number of existing homesteads, lodges and potential building sites on the various farms that may be repurposed to lodge accommodations, with our farm owner stakeholders having the rights to develop their own private bush home or going concern lodge.
+There are a number of existing homesteads, lodges and potential Lodge sites on the various farms that may be repurposed to lodge accommodations, with our farm owner stakeholders having the rights to develop a going concern lodge.

-The initial land purchase and development costs include fencing and road infrastructure development, planning and zonation approvals, upgrading of private dwellings, and location of sites, refurbishment of existing tourism and accommodation infrastructure.
-The preliminary development budget is estimated at ZAR 185M.
+The initial land purchase and development costs, include fencing and road infrastructure development, planning and zonation approvals is estimated at ZAR 100m.

 The road infrastructure is currently functional yet rudimentary and will be upgraded and expanded to maximise viewing experience, research initiatives and conservation patrol efforts.
 No electrical lines will be visible, and all new buildings will be completely off-grid.
 Solar powered water reticulation systems will serve the Loziba Wildlife Reserve and its inhabitants.
 The existing 2 significant rivers in the Loziba Wildlife Reserve, the Thaka and Swart Imfolozi flow throughout the year, and there are many dams that provide watering points for game.
 The Mawana Mountain is a sacred site, with magnificent views over the Loziba Wildlife Reserve.

-The landscape is diverse, with many secluded valleys, rocky hillsides, sweeping grass plains and riverine options, offering private title owner the opportunity for privacy and intimacy in a sublime space.
+The landscape is diverse, with many secluded valleys, rocky hillsides, sweeping grass plains and riverine options, offering perfect lodge sites that offer privacy and intimacy in a sublime space.

-Loziba Wildlife Reserve has the capacity to host approximately 30 Freehold Title homesteads, either for private use or operating as commercial lodges, with a 5star lodge catering for up to 32 beds anticipated.
-Every lodge/home site and outlook will be designed in harmony with the landscapes, and a zero viewshed policy implemented.
+Loziba Wildlife Reserve has the capacity to host approximately 10 high end Lodge sites.
+Every lodge site and outlook will be designed in harmony with the landscapes, and guaranteed clear views.

 The project is expected to be implemented over a 3 to 5 year period, and will ultimately be a Place of Healing, a Black Rhino and Elephant sanctuary and a conservation economy model of excellence, offering more than a simple return on investment, but a legacy investment into Africa’s future, within easy access to Africa’s major cities of Durban and Gauteng.